-Westminster Cadaver Lab is used by students of two classes.
+Westminster Anatomy Lab is used by students of two classes.
 The entry-level class is BIO 203 Human Anatomy, where students learn human anatomy through traditional models, radiographic images, and hands-on cadaveric dissection in groups, every other week.

 Advanced Dissection: BIO 415: Gross Anatomy

 The advanced class, BIO 415 Gross Anatomy, is limited to 6 openings.
-These students receive a single cadaver to dissect over the course of the semester.
+These students receive a single donor to dissect over the course of the semester.
 They perform more difficult dissections, measure anomalies, and use histological techniques.